-In an effort to assist families in understanding state academic standards and assessments, PSUSD offers the following resources: CAASP information sessions, resources for effective communication during parent/teacher conferences, the LCAP Parent Ambassadors Academy Program, and individual LCAP trainings for every school site council team.
-PSUSD provides assistance to parents and families to monitor their child's progress by providing ParentVue training and other communication platform tutorials such as Gmail, ClassDojo, Remind101, and Seesaw for Families.
-School and Family Policies or Compacts are available to provide parents with a resource that helps them understand the assessments and standards as well as how they can support their children in partnership with teachers, their school and PSUSD.
+To assist families in understanding state academic standards and assessments, PSUSD offers the following resources: resources for effective communication during parent/teacher conferences, and assistance to parents and families to monitor their child's progress.
+Family Center staff provides ParentVue training and other communication platform tutorials such as Gmail, Seesaw for Families, and ParentSquare.
+School

+Handbooks and Family Policies or Compacts are available as a resource that helps families understand the assessments and standards as well as how they can support their children in partnership with teachers, their school and PSUSD.